 Once you have all your wedding details, it’s a good idea to get started on your invitations.
 Typically, these are sent out 6-8 weeks ahead of time if you are planning a local wedding.
-If you are having a destination wedding, send them out 3-plus months in advance.
+If you are having a destination wedding, send them out 3+ months in advance.
 The wedding invitations should include all the pertinent information regarding the wedding details.
 Decide on the tone of your wording prior to sending your invitations so you can personalize them with the same sentiment.
 If you are having a more formal wedding, you may address names with titles, whereas a more casual tone may just include names without titles (Mr. and Mrs. Herbert Smith request your presence vs. Herbert and Anna Smith request your presence).
 In a formal invitation, you would spell out the date, whereas with a casual invitation, you could use just numbers (e.g., Saturday, the twenty-eighth of April vs. 4.28).

 Here are the most common components:

-- Invitation - Includes the host (if one), bride’s name, groom’s name, wedding date, location, and time.
+- Invitation: Include the host (if one), bride’s name, groom’s name, wedding date, location, and time.

-- RSVP Card - Space for invitees to write their names, whether they will or won’t attend, and dinner choices if they need to preselect food items.
+- RSVP Card: Include space for invitees to write their names, whether they will or won’t attend, and dinner choices if they need to preselect food items.

-- Reception Card - If the ceremony is at a different location from the celebration, we recommend including a reception card.
-Information to include is what to expect, the location, and the time.
+- Reception Card: If the ceremony is at a different location from the celebration, we recommend including a reception card.
+Include the location, time, and what to expect.

 - Accommodations Card: This is often included for out-of-town guests with recommendations and pricing on local hotels and B&Bs.

 - Directions Card: This will include directions to the ceremony and wedding location if it is in a different place.
 Maps have become less common to include, as people often navigate with their GPS location, but it’s still helpful to include general directions.